Common Spiders in Singapore

 Properties with gardens or that are near protected areas are more likely to suffer from infestations, but the larger spiders are unlikely to invade.

-Some of the most commonly seen spiders around homes and businesses in Singapore are the Kidney Garden Spider, the Wolf Spider, and the Domestic Huntsman Spider.
+Some of the most commonly seen spiders around homes and businesses in Singapore are the Kidney Garden Spider, the Wolf Spider, Domestic Huntsman Spider, Cellar Spider, Black Widow Spider, Brown Recluse Spider and Fighting Jumping Spider.

 Kidney Garden Spider